fortierkids1/KnowledgeBase/Level 1/Robot Code Basics.md

 We generally won't add much code in Robot.java, but understanding how it works is a helpful starting point to understanding the robot itself.

 #### RobotContainer.java
-As mentioned above, the "Robot Container" is created as the robot boots up.
-When you create a new project, This file contains a small number of functions and examples to help you organized.
+As mentioned above, the "Robot Container" is created when you create a new project, and one of the first things that gets executed when running robot code.

+This file contains a small number of functions and examples to help you organized.

 ```java